Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

-A: There’s no direct way to print a negative number in octal or hex.
+A: There's no direct way to print a negative number in octal or hex.
 Fortunately, the need to do so is pretty rare.
 You can, of course, test whether the number is negative and print a minus sign yourself:

 ```C
 if (i < 0)